 It should save you hours and hours of research and help you plan an amazing visit and make the absolute most of your four days in Rome.
 None of the activities, restaurants, or accommodations are sponsored, so if we recommend something it’s only because we actually liked it.

-TIP: Use this itinerary just as an example of what can be done each day and switch the days around if you have to.
+Good to know: Use this itinerary just as an example of what can be done each day and switch the days around if you have to.
 Before deciding where to go on which day, be sure to check if all the places you want to visit are open!

 PRO TIP: For the Vatican and the Colosseum, it’s essential to book your tickets or tours in advance, so be sure to check that first, before planning anything else!

-If you are planning on visiting top sites on your own, check out this digital Rome Tourist Card.
+For the top sights, you can also get this digital Rome Tourist Card.
 It’s a combined ticket that includes entry to the Colosseum, Roman Forum, Palatine Hill, Sistine Chapel, St. Peter’s Basilica & its Dome.

-This card allows you to choose time slots for all the top attractions in one go (so you can immediately see what’s available on which day).
+You can choose time slots for all the top attractions in one go (and immediately see what’s available on which day).
 It saves you time and money, and it’s simple to use because all tickets are digital.

 READ ALSO: Tips for Visiting Rome